Flag of Texas: Commemorative flags of Texas

+To mark the Texas Sesquicentennial (150th anniversary) of Texas's independence in 1986, a flag was created bearing the Texas Sesquicentennial logo.

-Proposed Governor's flag
+Proposed governor's flag

 The Texas governor currently uses a flag consisting of the state coat of arms (a lone star encircled by live oak and olive branches) on a light blue circle, all on a dark blue field with a white star in each corner.
 The flag has been in use since the late 1960s or early 1970s.
 The design has never been formally adopted by executive order or legislation.
-Legislation was introduced to the Texas Legislature in 2007 and 2009 to adopt the 1839 pilot flag/civil ensign of the Republic of Texas as the official flag of the Governor of Texas.
+Legislation was introduced to the Texas Legislature in 2007 and 2009 to adopt the 1839 pilot flag/civil ensign of the Republic of Texas as the official flag of the governor of Texas.
 While the 2007 bill died in committee, the 2009 bill was passed by the House but died in a Senate committee due to the flag's similarity to the flag of Russia.

-Amendments to the Texas Flag Code, signed into law in 1993, authorize the Governor to adopt a flag of his or her own choosing, but this executive authority has not been exercised.
+Amendments to the Texas Flag Code, signed into law in 1993, authorize the governor to adopt a governor's flag, but this executive authority has not been exercised.

 Similar flags

+Many flags used by municipalities, counties, and other entities in Texas use the same basic scheme as the Texas flag.

 Texas's flag is similar to the flag of Chile, first used in 1817.
-However, the Chilean flag has a blue canton with a white star rather than the entire left side being blue, with the red bottom stripe begins below the canton.
+However, the Chilean flag has a blue canton with a white star rather than the entire left side being blue, with the red bottom stripe beginning below the canton.
+Like the Texas Flag, the Chilean flag is known in Spanish as "La Estrella Solitaria" which also means "The Lone Star".
 One author suggests that both the Chilean flag and the Texas flag were designed to look like the flag of the United States from afar while at sea.

-Many flags used by municipalities, counties, and other entities in Texas use the same basic scheme as the Texas flag.
+The flag of Texas is also similar to the flag of North Carolina.
+The North Carolina flag has the entire one-third of blue on the hoist like Texas's flag, except that it contains a rather small white star with the gold letter "N" in gilt on the left and the gold letter "C" in gilt on the right of said star.
+The upper gold ribbon contains in black letters this inscription "May 20th 1775", and the lower gold ribbon contains in black letters the inscription: "April 12th 1776".
+The remaining of the flag is divided horizontally into an upper red bar and a lower white bar rather than an upper white bar and a lower red bar.